delapena89/intro-to-angular/answers.md

 Lesson 1
 Questions

+What is ng-app? bootstraps angular
+What is ng-controller? defines where (start/end) controller lives in the HTML; links back to the controller in the modules What is ng-click?  click event (akin 'on click' in jQuery) What is ng-repaet? used to iterate (akin to a "forEach") What is $scope?
+This is what binds the controller to the view.
+Binds values/variables to the view SETTING?GETTING an angular module - angular code lives in the view/model CREATING a controller - defines waht gets bound to the veiw via "$scope"

 Why learn Angular JS over other frameworks like Ember, Backbone, Knockout, etc?
 - AngularJS gives XAML Developers a Place to GO on the web -Angular gets rid of ritual and ceremony